aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 The w:dirty is a field-level attribute that will refresh only the field you specify when the document is opened.
 It tells MS Word to only refresh this field the next time the document is opened.
 You can use LoadOptions.UpdateDirtyFields property to specify whether to update the fields with the dirty attribute.
 When the value of **LoadOptions.update_dirty_fields** is set to *True*, all fields having *True* value for **Field.is_dirty** or **FieldChar.is_dirty** property are updated on document load.
 Following example shows how to update fields having dirty attribute.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_load_options-UpdateDirtyFields.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_load_options-UpdateDirtyFields.py" >}}

 ## Update LastSavedTime Property Before Saving

 You can use **SaveOptions.update_last_saved_time_property** property whether to update the corresponding built-in document property (**BuiltInDocumentProperties.last_saved_time**) on document save.
 Following example shows how to update this property.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_ooxml_save_options-UpdateLastSavedTimeProperty.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_ooxml_save_options-UpdateLastSavedTimeProperty.py" >}}

 ## Differences in Field Update in Aspose.Words 9.6 and Above